maswiebe/maswiebe.github.io/assets/mml/test.md

 ============================

 The authors estimate the effect of MML on crime using a level dependent variable instead of taking the logarithm, which I had thought was standard.
-In particular, their main results use the aggregate crime rate, which leads to a "level" interpretation: MML reduces the crime rate by $$\hat{beta}=$$ 108 crimes per 100,000 population.
+In particular, their main results use the aggregate crime rate, which leads to a "level" interpretation: MML reduces the crime rate by $$\hat{\beta}=$$ 108 crimes per 100,000 population.
 <!-- In secondary results, they break this into categories: homicides, robberies, and assaults (all in rates per 100,000 population). -->
 <!-- Interpret their results in level terms: MML reduces the crime rate by 100 crimes per 100,000 population. -->